cider-ci/cider-ci_documentation-source/source/installation/setup-and-deploy/index.md

 comme the `group_vars` in the individual inventory (relative to the `hosts` file), then the `host_vars`.
 Finally command line options for `ansible` or `ansible-playbook` will override any variable which were set before.
-We will make use of this when actually performing a deploy in the next section.
+We will make use of this when performing a deploy in the next section.

   [group_vars/all.yml]: https://github.com/cider-ci/cider-ci_deploy/blob/master/group_vars/all.yml